 - ☐ Startle reactions to noise or movement

 - ☐ Problems driving on highways

-- ☐ Avoidance of crowds
+- Avoidance of crowds

 - ☐ Hyper alert to threats to self or loved ones

-- ☐ Sleep problems, troubling dreams, and nightmares
+- ☐ Sleep problems, troubling dreams, nightmares, and night terrors

-- ☐ Guilt, depression, anger
+- ☐ Guilt, shame, depression, and anger

 - ☐ Feeling emotionally numb

-- □ Not connected to former friends and family
+- ☐ Not connected to former friends and family

 - ☐ Problems controlling anger

 - ☐ Concentration and memory problems

-- ☐ Substance abuse and self- medication
+- $\hfill\square$ Substance abuse and self- medication

 - ☐ Missing the mission and unit members

-- $\hfill\square$ Thoughts of self-harm or suicide
+- ☐ Thoughts of self-harm or suicide

-VETERANS CRISIS LINE: 1-800-273-8255 (PRESS 1)
+VETERANS CRISIS LINE: DIAL 988 (THEN PRESS 1)

-NORMAL REACTIONS, RESILIENCY AND STIGMA
+NORMAL REACTIONS, RESILIENCY, STIGMA, AND GROWTH

-All who have experienced war, frequent deployments, and combat stress, should understand stress reactions are normal and may require time and professional support to adjust to new way of being.
+All who have experienced difficulties from serving in the military should understand that their stress reactions are normal and may require time and professional support to adjust to a new way of being.

 Being resilient and living a full life requires courage to deal with personal problems.
-Some veterans make the mistake of letting the stigma of counseling control their actions, which can cause larger problems and make life more difficult.
-Some of our contracted counselors are also veterans and have walked in your shoes.
-They can be a guide on your journey of Post-Traumatic Growth.
+Unfortunately, some Veterans make the mistake of letting the stigma of counseling control their actions, which can cause larger problems and make life more difficult.
+Some of our contracted counselors are Veterans and have walked in your shoes.
+They can be a guide on your recovery and possible Post-Traumatic Growth.